 In this fast-paced world, it can be difficult to keep up with the latest news and research from so many different sources.
 What’s true?
 What’s not?
 Who is reliable?
 Who is just trying to sell the latest fad?
 In an effort to keep you in the loop, we have provided a few of our favorite links below.
-This issue, we look at links around how to help children who struggle to read—from early screening in PreK to the transition to adulthood and the college admissions process.
+This issue, we share three favorite links—a mom calling for change, a study about eliminating “neuromyths,” and help with teaching letter-sound relationships.

 - “College Admission Tests and Disability”